congto/ktos-108/Lab_08_Docker_Use_Basics.md

 echo "Hello World!" > index.html
 python3 -m http.server 8000
 ```
-open a browser on your local machine and point it to http://192.168.56.10:8000 (or http://localhost:8000 on your laptop)
+open a browser on your local machine and point it to http://192.168.56.10:8000 (or http://localhost:8000 on your laptop) or to the public IP or domain name of the machine running Docker (controller or compute node)

 3) Let's get our web pages from the local system disk rather than creating it
 First, create a file to serve in the local directory with a new comment, such as: